qiling9760/sep11-freedom-project/tool/learning-log.md

 )];
 ```
 - `destory()` removes the game object.
 What goes inside the parenthesis is the game object name/variable. `destory(amongUsRed)`.
+   - I gave a sprite a tag called `"amongUs"` and wrote `destory("amongUs")` but it pop up `script error` when I run the code, so I think you can only put in variable in the parenthesis.
 - `destoryAll()` removes all game object if nothing is specify in the parenthesis.
 If a tag is specify, then it removes all variables with that tag. `destoryAll("amongUs")`.
+    - I made 3 sprites and gave 2 of the them same tag `"amongUs"`, and the sprites with the tag `"amongUs"` did not show up when I run this code.
+    - I command out this code and wrote a new code `destoryAll()` and nothing showed up.
 - `rotate()` rotate the variable.
 What goes inside the parenthesis is the degree. `0-360`.
 - `color(#,#,#)` change the color of the variable, use `RGB`, `color(R, G, B)`.